hamdigharsalli/crontab_backup_script/README.md

 <a name="footnote-star"/>
 <sup>*</sup> There are two processes that need to be killed: the `crontab_backup_script.sh`
-and whatever `rsync` or `tar` or `gzip` process is currently running.
+and whatever long running `rsync` or `tar` or `gzip` process is currently running.
 It might be reasonable to use the lockfile to indicate the PID of the currently running subprocess in order to implement this cleanly and get the effect of a rapid shutdown when commanded to.

+The problem with the above mentioned solution, though, is that it interferes with the method I already used to save the return code of the child process; using `$!` to get the PID of the last-launched process works if we put an ampersand on the end of the `eval` call that launches `rsync`, but when the process is launched in the background like that, I can't get the exit code.

 <a name="footnote-dagger"/>
 <sup>&dagger;</sup> Use the lockfile method well developed in earlier scripts for this.

+Update: the lockfile is now being created by the process; testing now.